50 Best Foods for Women

 According to the Alzheimer's Association, Alzheimer's disease—a neurodegenerative disorder that is the most common type of dementia—is currently the fifth leading cause of death in females, and disproportionately affects women more than men.
 In fact, almost two-thirds of Americans with Alzheimer's are women, but many experts attribute the disparity to the fact that women often live longer than men, and old age is the greatest risk factor for Alzheimer's.
 Experts suspect other risk factors to be related to the decrease in consumption of antioxidant-rich foods, which typically scavenge cell-damaging free radicals which may lead to cognitive decline.
 Fit these foods into your diet to boost your brainpower and nourish your noggin for a longer, more productive life, and then check out which you should avoid.

-Shrimp are the most potent source of an essential and hard-to-get nutrient called choline.
+Shrimp is the most potent source of an essential and hard-to-get nutrient called choline.
 This neurotransmitter building block is necessary for the structure and function of all cells, and a deficiency in this compound has been linked to neurological disorders and decreased cognitive function.
 Not only does it act as brain food, but it can also help lower your risk of breast cancer.

 There's a genetic basis to Alzheimer's, and if the disease runs in your family, it's especially important to make changes to your lifestyle to minimize your risk.
 One of those changes is adding cinnamon to your diet.
 The same constituents of cinnamon that moderate spikes in blood sugar levels—proanthocyanidins and cinnamaldehyde—exhibit other properties that can inhibit the formation of Alzheimer's-causing protein aggregates, according to a study in the Journal of Alzheimer's Disease.

 Blueberries are one of the most potent, age-defying, antioxidant-rich superfoods.
-Their wide array of health benefits is mostly attributed to their powerful anthocyanins, antioxidants which cleanse your body of cell-damaging free radicals.
-In one study of 16,010 women, those who ate one weekly serving of blueberries experienced less mental decline during the course of the study than participants who didn’t consume any of the little blue fruits.
+Their wide array of health benefits is mostly attributed to their powerful anthocyanins, antioxidants, which cleanse your body of cell-damaging free radicals.
+In one study of 16,010 women, those who ate one weekly serving of blueberries experienced less mental decline during the course of the study than participants who didn't consume any of the little blue fruits.
 These same antioxidants that help maintain your mental sharpness also help keep your skin smooth and wrinkle-free—something every woman would be keen on.
-But that’s not all; these fruits help fight heart disease along with other berry benefits.
+But that's not all; these fruits help fight heart disease along with other berry benefits.

 Swapping peanut butter for almond butter might better your chances of beating age-related memory loss.
 Almonds contain high concentrations of vitamin E (three times more than peanut butter), which has been shown to help reduce the risk of cognitive impairment.
 And some studies indicate the nutrient can also slow the decline caused by Alzheimer's disease.
 For a snack, spread a teaspoon over celery, or mix a spoonful into your morning oatmeal.